 - Print hand-outs: As PowerPoint was the most preferred medium by classroom instructors, a print and PDF functionality is a must-have to allow easy hand-outs for participants during sessions.
 Printing hand-outs is a built-in feature and doesn’t require additional settings or actions, unlike the authoring tools.

-- Lost in simplification: Due to the bulleted and linear nature of content created in PowerPoint, the tool can’t represent the complexity of specific topics.
-They need advanced effects and interactivity for further exploration.
+- Due to the bulleted and linear nature of PowerPoint content, the tool can’t represent the complexity of specific topics.
+It needs advanced effects and interactivity for further exploration.

 - Device dependency: Microsoft Office and PowerPoint make authors dependent on their devices.
 The web-based versions could be a solution if they didn’t limit working with transitions, effects, interactive content, and editing media.
-Hence, authors are always restricted to their device.
+That means authors are always restricted to their devices.

-- Technical glitches: Authors and learners often face difficulties with rebooting their computer, PC not responding, power issues, or lousy display.
+- Technical glitches: Authors and learners often face difficulties with rebooting their computer — PC not responding, power issues, or glitchy display.
 That makes for a bad experience for authors and learners, especially in modern SaaS times.

-- Size and content challenges: Visually appealing presentations tend to be heavy and cause delays in transmission and distribution.
-If there aren’t any visuals, PowerPoint can bore you to death with its never-ending linear lists of text, which can bore online learners.
+- Size and content challenges: Visually appealing presentations tend to be heavy and can cause delays in file-sharing.
+Yet, PowerPoint slides without visuals are just never-ending lists of text, which can bore online learners.

 - Impact on trainers: If trainers are not cautious, they may end up reading the slides of their presentations instead of explaining the matter’s crux.
-Such unengaging training is the worst learning experience for learners.
+This type of training makes for the worst learning experience.

-For many organizations, the first step to moving learning online is to work with their existing content by swapping their face-to-face PowerPoint presentations with a virtual version.
-The trap is that learning strategies that worked in a face-to-face classroom setup may not be effective in a digital environment.
+For many organizations, the first step toward online learning is to rework their existing face-to-face PowerPoint content and turn it into a virtual version.
+But the trap is that learning strategies created for a face-to-face classroom setup may not be as effective in a digital environment.
 And vice versa.
 It’s a good idea to leverage existing learning resources, but this way isn’t going to work.

 Make a plan